12 Simple Life Habits To Start For A Healthier + Happier Life

 This way, come Monday morning, when I wake up needing five more hours of sleep and three large cups of coffee, I can easily get dressed (in the dark), grab my lunch from the fridge and head out the door with time to spare.
 (Cause Dunks, duh.)

-TAKE ACTION: Click and download your Sunday Routine Printable for easy meal planning and organization help!
+TAKE ACTION: Click and download your Sunday Routine Printable for easy meal planning and organizational help!

 Related Reading: 9 Things To Do Every Sunday To Make Monday Suck Less